djikdjik/Lagrangian-Field-Theory/README.md

-# Lagrangian Field Theory
+# Physics Misc
-Some topics in classical fields
+Some topics in physics, mostly classical field theory, are covered here.